 The title for this degree is protected by the Health Professions Council.
 Candidates who graduate with Third Class Honours or better may apply to register with the Health Professions Council as a speech and language therapist.
-Students need to pass modules PL3C4 (Clinical Studies 4) and PL3PD (Advanced Professional Development) with at least re-sit will be capped at 40%.
+Students need to pass modules PL3C4 (Clinical Studies 4) and PL3PD (Advanced Professional Development) with at least 40% in order to qualify for Honours.
+Students who fail these modules may re-submit work and / or be re-examined and on successful completion graduate with an Honours degree.
+Marks awarded at re-sit will be capped at 40%.
 Students who resit and fail at resit either in PL3C4 or PL3PD may be eligible for a degree in Clinical Language Sciences.